mocaplatform/moca-phonegap-sdk/README.md

 Release notes
 -------------

+###v2.7.1
+- Removed JavaScript Keywords not supported by certain mobile browsers.

 ###v2.7.0
 - Project moved to root in order to support Cordova 7+
 - Added compatibility with MOCA Android SDK 2.5.6